-Cochise College offers an open-ended nursing curriculum, which allows the student to advance at his own pace.
+Cochise College offers an open-ended nursing curriculum.
 The program is based on a ladder concept which allows the student to enter or exit from the program to meet his specific needs.
 Grades of C or better are required in all nursing courses and related courses in the Biological Sciences and Chemistry.